Today's school nurse in the primary and secondary school setting faces many unique challenges.

 Cook Children's offers summer symposiums and webcasts in the spring and fall specifically for the school nurse.
 To view or register for any of our upcoming school nurse activities or other continuing education programs, visit our professional courses page.
-To learn more about all Cook Children's is doing to improve child health in our region, go to The Center for Children's Health website.
+To learn more about all Cook Children's is doing to improve child health in our region, go to The Center for Community Health website.

-School Nurse Advisory Council
+School Nurse Partners

 - Identify and improve educational gaps for school nurses through the development of targeted educational activities and online resources.

 - Improve coordination of care and communication between the school health provider and Cook Children's physician offices, area clinics, and specialty departments.

 - Provide updates on community resources in areas such as injury prevention, oral health, mental health and immunizations.

 If you would like to receive notifications about upcoming school nurse education activities please contact Danielle Allsbrook.

 Families in need don't always know where to go for available non-emergency health and human services in their community.
 School nurses play a key role in helping students and families find and access community resources.
 Cook Children's is pleased to provide you with documents and websites to assist you in that role.